-We would to like thank WooJin Choi, Dave Cook, Frank Westermann, James Yetman, Youngjin Yun, and participants of the conference on "Current Account Balances, Capital Flows, and International Reserves" for their comments and suggestions.
+We would to like thank WooJin Choi, Dave Cook, Meixin Guo, Hong Ma, Frank Westermann, Yuan Xu, James Yetman, Youngjin Yun, and participants of the conference on "Current Account Balances, Capital Flows, and International Reserves," the International Workshop of Methods in International Finance Network (MIFN), and a seminar at Tsinghua University for their comments and suggestions.
 We also thank Shi He, Roger Lee, Tianyu Wang, and Jose Maria Vidal Pastor for research assistance.
 Of course, we are responsible for any remaining deficiencies or errors.
-The research is supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project No. CityU 11500617).
+The work described in this paper was partially supported by a grant from the Research Grants Council of the Hong Kong Special Administrative Region, China (Project #: CityU 11500617).
 Cheung gratefully thanks the Hung Hing Ying and Leung Hau Ling Charitable Foundation for its continuing support.
-The views expressed are the authors' and do not necessarily reflect those of the Bank for International Settlements (BIS).